Sanket2311/POM_python_Selenium/README.md

 # POM_python_Selenium
-## Implementation of unittest in python using page object model
+## Implementation of a simple unittest in python using page object model